This text is translated into Russian by google automatic human level neural machine.

 Konstantin Mikhailov: After the post I wrote off with friends with whom we started working together at the academic institute in the second year.
 Of 7 people in Khabarovsk there were only two: I and my classmate.

 Someone left for Canada or Germany, someone moved to the capital.

-He also asked those who graduated in the same specialty three years earlier and worked in the same institute: from their graduation, people fled to foreign countries and capitals.
+I also asked around those who had graduated in the same specialty three years earlier and worked at the same institute: from their graduation people fled to foreign countries and capitals.
 These are all people with higher education with a good background in mathematics.

 Alexander Simontsev: By the way, there are good vacancies in the Far East, in particular in Khabarovsk, there are.
 And the people are also not bad, which correspond to these vacancies.
 Another question is that these same people, for some reason, think that having gone to the west, they will have more choice.
 So it is, but at times more competition.
 I myself am a supporter of mobility, but in this case, why, if there is something nearby?

 Olga Demidenko: One may speak about the opening of enterprises.
 But Sakhalin residents complain that Gazprom does not take local jobs.
 Vanino is a great job for men only in Daltransugl.
 And besides enterprises, anywhere from here is very far and very expensive.
 All sorts of structures work poorly, from medicine to mail, and so on.

 Anna Nikitenko: I'm very interested in who will work, for example, on the Siburov-Gazprom gas processing plant in Amurka under construction?
 After all, the necessary staff is not just a large number of people, but the QUALIFIED cadres.
 Migrants from the CIS countries are unlikely to be able to shut these holes.

 Dmitry Sukhanovskiy: Plant Star is similar.
 8000 people.
 Yes, there is a set for the school.
 Lured 30 people from the west.
 And the rest of 7970 from where?
 Guitarists from the Green Corner.